evolvedbinary/prosemirror-lwdita/packages/prosemirror-lwdita-backend/README.md

-# prosemirror-lwdita-backend
+# LwDITA ProseMirror Backend

-API Module for ProseMirror-lwDITA
+This module provided an API for working with ProseMirror LwDITA.

 This is a standalone module with its own HTTP server.

-The API offers integration with source control without requiring user interaction, making contributions from ProseMirror-lwDITA possible.
+The API offers integration with VCS (Version Control Systems) without requiring direct user interaction, making it possible to use ProseMirror LwDITA to create and update documents in a VCS.
+Currently, only GitHub is supported.
-It allows the functionality to take changes from ProseMirror-lwDITA and create contributions (currently, only GitHub is supported).

-## Usage
+## Getting Started

 ### Configuration